 The Goldcoast Singers: Plastic Jesus (1962)

-The origin stories of the song Plastic Jesus™ are murky - full of myth and legend.
+The origin stories of Plastic Jesus™ are murky - full of myth and legend.
 He was the brain-child of Ed Rush and George Cromarty in 1957.
 But Rush has given two accounts of the conception of Plastic Jesus.™

 One particular broadcast contained the line "...leaning on the arms of Jesus, wrapped in the bosom of the Lord..."